 If you are traveling to Orlando to visit Disney World and Sea World, you won’t want to miss Aquatica.
 Conveniently located right across the street from SeaWorld on International Drive, this waterpark has something for kids of all ages.
 Roa’s Rapids is a fast, lazy river for floating around the park in your life vest, you ride at a comfortable pace as you get pushed along by jets.
 Sounds like a perfectly relaxing way to spend the day!
 Aquatica is not as big as the Disney Parks but offers a great family experience you won’t soon forget.
 Prepare to pay a premium for lockers, parking, and food.
 You can bring in a small cooler, but be sure to check the FAQs before you pack so you’ll meet the strict limitations that are enforced.

 Disney Waterparks, Orlando, Florida

 Whenever I am at Disney, I always try to sneak away to Typhoon Lagoon.
-I have no problem wasting an entire afternoon in the humongous wave pool that shoots out perfect 6 foot waves after the loud sonic boom.
-For the thrill seeker, be sure to check Humunga Kowabunga, where you can be the only mom with a super wedgie as you shoot down a dark tunnel from 5-stories high (214 feet downhill) at a 60 degree angle.
-You’ll swear your going to break your back and need medical assistance at the bottom.
-Once you do it you’ll of course want to go again, and again.
+I have no problem wasting an entire afternoon in the humongous wave pool that shoots out perfect 6-foot waves after the loud sonic boom.
+For the thrill seeker, be sure to check Humunga Kowabunga, where you can be the only mom with a super wedgie as you shoot down a dark tunnel from 5-stories high (214 feet downhill) at a 60-degree angle.
+You’ll swear you’ll break your back and need medical assistance at the bottom.
+Once you do it, you’ll, of course, want to go again and again.
 At Blizzard Beach you’ll miss the wave pool but get more slides like Summit Plummet, Teamboat Springs, and Downhill Double Dipper.
 Without a doubt, the waterparks at Disney are worth the trip and will help you escape from princesses and puppets for an amazing afternoon of watery fun.